-The IASB in the context of the annual improvements plan, in December 2013 and September 2014 issued the following cycles of limited amendments to existing standards.
+The IASB in the context of the annual improvements plan, in December 2013 and September 2014 issued the following amendments to existing standards.
 The amendments below are expected that will not have significant impact on the financial statements of the Company unless otherwise stated.